ysreehith/ANL-2023-example-agent/README.md

+## Adaptive Negotiation Agent with Learning-Based Strategies for Bilateral Negotiations

 This is a repository containing all the code written for the group project taken under the CSC 555 : Social Computing and Decentralized Artificial Intelligence course at NC State University.
 This repository has been forked from the template repository given for [ANL 2023](https://github.com/brenting/ANL-2023-example-agent/tree/main)